Porting Surreal Engine C++ to WebAssembly

 Turn on USB keyboard backlight on macOS

-I recently bought a very inexpensive Getorix GK-45X USB keyboard with RGB backlight.
-After connecting it to a Macbook Pro on an M1 processor, it became clear that the RGB backlight was not working.
-Even by pressing the magic combination Fn + Scroll Lock, it was not possible to turn on the backlight, only the backlight level of the MacBook screen changed.
+Recently bought a very inexpensive Getorix GK-45X USB keyboard with RGB backlighting.
+After connecting it to a MacBook Pro with an M1 processor, it became clear that the RGB backlighting was not working.
+Even pressing the magic combination Fn + Scroll Lock did not turn on the backlighting, only the level of the MacBook screen backlighting changed.

 There are several solutions to this problem, namely OpenRGB (does not work), HID LED Test (does not work).
 Only the kvmswitch utility worked: